Far Sawrey – Claife Heights Viewing Station

 Grid Ref : SD 387957

-At Claife Heights, is Claife Station, built in the 1790s as a viewpoint where visitors could look at Lake Windermere.
+At Claife Heights, is Claife Station, built in the 1790s as a viewpoint where visitors could look at Windermere lake.
 It was most fashionable with tourists in the 1830s and 40s.
 The windows of the drawing room were the Station’s most celebrated feature; each had a different aspect, viewed through different coloured glass to enhance variations in weather and seasons.
 The tinted glass in these windows was intended to recreate lighting effects in the landscape.
 Yellow represented summer, orange was for autumn, light green for spring, and light blue for winter.
 There was also a dark blue for moonlight and a lilac tint to give the impression of a thunderstorm.

 There is now a café, picnic area and viewing platform on the site at the top of the hill, at Claife.
 The cafe opens from 11 am to 3 pm.
 Please note that there are no toilet facilities at the cafe or viewing station – these are 4 minutes walk away at the ferry landing.